 Is the student currently using equipment or support in the classroom?
-Description of trial equipment used during assessment.
-Did the IEP team consider Assistive Technology during the last IEP meeting?
-Is equipment recommended?
+Describe any trial equipment or assistive technology used during assessment.

+If the student already has an IEP: What AT, if any, was considered during the last IEP meeting?
+Was any high or low tech AT recommended?
 Has the IEP team consulted with the Assistive Technology team for support/equipment options?